How to Grow Sweet Potatoes!

 Growing sweet potatoes is one of the most rewarding things we do.
 The kids love to plant the slips and the LOVE finding the treasures as we dig in the dirt.
 They love comparing the shapes and sizes and trying to find the biggest one.

-Be careful as you harvest your potatoes of any kind as your tools can damage them.
+Be careful when harvesting sweet potatoes or white potatoes as your tools can damage them.
 If the kids scratch the potato a little, it usually will heal itself, but watch and make sure you don’t see signs of spoilage in those areas.
 With little kids, you are most likely going to get some damage during harvest.

 There are very few pests that bother sweet potatoes.
 Voles may eat a few of the tubers on occasion.
 We haven’t had any problems with animals at all in our first 4 years of growing them, thank goodness.
+Rabbits may eat sweet potato leaves, but it won’t hurt the growth of your tubers.
 Grasshoppers will chew on the leaves, but they still seem to keep on growing, so that’s not really a concern that we have seen.
 Other than that, I have not heard of anything bothering them.
 They are a fairly worry and fuss-free growing project.

 Sweet potatoes pests